srinivas-sharan/srinivas-sharan.github.io/_pages/about.md

 Recent News
 ======
 * Mar 1, 2021: Appointed as Core Faculty at the [**MU Institute of Data Science and Informatics**](https://muidsi.missouri.edu/person/sharan-srinivas/)
-* Feb 4, 2021: Paper titled "Predicting Demand for Air Taxi Urban Aviation Services using Machine Learning Algorithms" accepted for publication in Journal of Air Transport Management.* Feb 4, 2021: Paper titled "Predicting Demand for Air Taxi Urban Aviation Services using Machine Learning Al gorithms" accepted for publication in Journal of Air Transport Management.
+* Feb 4, 2021: Paper titled [**"Predicting Demand for Air Taxi Urban Aviation Services using Machine Learning Algorithms"**](https://doi.org/10.1016/j.jairtraman.2021.102043) accepted for publication in Journal of Air Transport Management. gorithms" accepted for publication in Journal of Air Transport Management.
-* Nov 7, 2020: Best Paper Finalist for research titled "Discovering  Airline-specific  Business  Intelligence  FromOnline  Passenger Reviews:  An  Unsupervised  Text  Analytics  Approach" at the INFORMS Data Mining and Decision Analytics Competition, INFORMS Annual Meeting.
+* Nov 7, 2020: Best Paper Finalist for research titled [**"Discovering  Airline-specific  Business  Intelligence  FromOnline  Passenger Reviews:  An  Unsupervised  Text  Analytics  Approach"**](https://www.informs.org/Recognizing-Excellence/Award-Recipients/Sharan-Srinivas) at the INFORMS Data Mining and Decision Analytics Competition, INFORMS Annual Meeting.
-* Sep 8, 2020: Paper titled "Air Taxi Service for Urban Mobility: A Critical Review of Recent Developments, Future Challenges, and Opportunities." has been accepted for publication in Transportation Research Part E: Logistics and Transportation Review.
+* Sep 8, 2020: Paper titled [**"Air Taxi Service for Urban Mobility: A Critical Review of Recent Developments, Future Challenges, and Opportunities."**](https://doi.org/10.1016/j.tre.2020.102090) has been accepted for publication in Transportation Research Part E: Logistics and Transportation Review.
 * Aug 14, 2020: Paper titled "Modeling and Analysis of Business Process Reengineering Strategies for Improving Emergency Department Efficiency" has been accepted for publication in Simulation: Transactions of the Society for Modeling and Simulation International.
 * Aug 11, 2020: PhD student, Mohamed Salama, passed his comprehensive exam
 * July 27, 2020: Grant awarded by Roche Molecular Systems (along with investigators Drs.
 Richard Hammer and Suchithra Rajendran)